lightbasenl/platforms/packages/eslint-config/MIGRATION_GUIDE.md

   - Note the _.mjs_ extension.
 - Apply the [Commands](./README.md#commands) section from the README.
 - Apply the [IDE](./README.md#ide) section from the README.
-- Run `npm run lint` and fixup the remaining issues.
+- Run `npm run lint`
-  - This will most likely fail a few times.
-In some cases, the built-in Prettier setup is not able to auto-fix in this migration.
-This won't be an issue while using the new setup.
+- Commit and open a pull request.
+Afterward, fixup any left-over errors (don't force-push).
+This way, manual fixes can be reviewed properly.
 - Update your CI scripts to use the `npm run lint:ci` command.

-Since we lint separately on CI, we can instruct Next.js to skip linting before building:
+Since we execute the lint check separately on CI, we can instruct Next.js to skip linting before building:

 ```js
 // next.config.js